 Gentle Spirit Horses is happy to offer internships to high school high school and college students between the ages of 16-23.

-Internships are currently only available at our Humboldt, South Dakota location.
+Internships are currently only available at our Scotland, South Dakota location.

 Daily chores include feeding, cleaning stalls, picking up manure from the paddocks, scrubbing buckets, organizing/cleaning tack, checking fences, unloading hay, and other aspects of horse management.
 Horses also need to be groomed and handled.
 Our primary focus is on the adoptable horses, and depending on experience, interns will play a large role in handling, ground work training, and if applicable, saddle training and tune up rides (which may include invitations to trailer along on scheduled trail rides at local parks).
 A portion of the internship time will be focused on non-profit administration and management, including a brief overview of the application and approval process and requirements, bookkeeping requirements, fundraising, record keeping, website updates, and more.
 Interns may also be asked to work with volunteers in a leadership role, and also are eligible to participate in local shows as part of our competitive show team.